High self-expectations can make you unhappy.

 The Illusion of High Self Expectations

-The silent killer of your happiness is high self expectation.
+The silent killer of your happiness is high self-expectations.

-Most of us are unaware that we have high self expectations.
+Most of us are unaware that we have high self-expectations.
 We don’t see expectations as expectations.
-They have become so integrated in our beliefs system that we see them as norms.
+They have become so integrated into our beliefs system that we see them as norms.
 We see them as something we should be able to do, given the job identity we have.

 - “As a writer, I’m supposed to churn out thousands of words every time I sit down to write.”

-- “If I practise hard enough, my artwork should improve and I should be able to draw faster.”
+- “If I practice hard enough, my artwork should improve and I should be able to draw faster.”